Egyptian pound steady at forex sale, weaker on black market

 The central bank sold $38.8 million at a cut-off price of 7.7301 pounds to the dollar on Tuesday, unchanged from the previous auction.

-The official rate is still far stronger than the black market rate, which was weakened to 9.12 pounds per dollar on Tuesday, weaker than the 9.10 pounds quoted black market traders on Sunday.
+The official rate is still far stronger than the black market rate, which weakened to around 9.05 pounds per dollar on Tuesday from around 8.85 pounds on Sunday.

-Trading for dollars in the black market is now limited to regular customers, traders said, as they feared a government crackdown.
-Last week the central bank shut down four exchange bureaus for trading with unofficial rates.

-Egypt has been starved of foreign currency since an uprising in 2011 ousted autocrat Hosni Mubarak but drove away tourists and foreign investors - major sources of hard currency.
+Egypt has been starved of foreign currency since an uprising in 2011 ousted autocrat Hosni Mubarak but drove tourists and foreign investors away.

 Its foreign currency reserves have tumbled from $36 billion in 2011 to $16.48 billion at the end of January, and the country has been rationing dollars through the weekly dollar auctions to banks, keeping the pound artificially strong.